wahyusumartha/qiscus-sdk-ios/README.md

 }
 ```

-### Getting or Create Room instance with unique id
+### Get or Create Room instance by client defined id

 When you already know your chat room id, you can easily go to that room.
 Just call